SHARMA-1729/Assignment/README.md

 ```bash
  $    npm install -y
 ```

-for node module instation
+The -y flag when passed to NPM commands tells the generator to use the defaults instead of asking the usual questions. for node module instation
 ```bash
  $    npm install express
 ```
 for express intalation

 ## Frontend Start

 ```bash
  $    npm start
 ```
+To run frontend server
+## Deployment